The Qudit ZH Calculus for Arbitrary Finite Fields: Universality and Application: The ZH Calculus for Arbitrary Finite Fields

 \begin{prop} The family of H-spiders is self-transpose (up to switching $m$ and $n$); therefore its conjugate is its adjoint, and is given by "inverse Fourier transform":

 \end{prop}

 It follows also that the one-in-one-out H-spider is unitary, since its adjoint is manifestly its inverse.

-\begin{proof} The fact that the family of H-spider is self-transpose is just another way to say that the inner-product $(-|-)$ on $\mathbb F_q$ is symmetric.
-Then the above equation describing the adjoint and conjugate of the H-spider amounts to taking the complex conjugate of each of its matrix entries. \end{proof}
+\begin{proof} The fact that the family of H-spider is self-transpose is just another way to say that multiplication is commutative in a field.
+The above equation describing the adjoint and conjugate of the H-spider amounts to taking the complex conjugate of each of its matrix entries. \end{proof}

-These are the primitive generators of the phaseless finite field ZH calculus.
-The \textit{phased} (or \textit{labelled}) finite field ZH calculus allows further labelling of the H-box by elements of a ring:
+These are the primitive generators of the phaseless Galois-Qudit ZH calculus.
+The \textit{phased} (or \textit{labelled}) Galois-Qudit ZH calculus allows further labelling of the H-box by elements of a ring: